cadesalaberry/minidc/README.md

 Order of TDD should start by exercising valid domain  logic, invalid domain logic, valid input syntax, invalid input syntax and then valid and invalid parameter types and numbers.

+To get full marks:

+* All tests should have clearly indicated purposes.

+* A clear indication should be made showing the test failing before code is added.

+* A clear indication should be made showing which code has been added.

+* There is a clear indication (strong evidence) that failed test pass after new code is added.

+* There is a clear indication (strong evidence) that all previous tests pass after new code is added.

+* No invalid input should pass to the program without displaying an error.

+* The test progression should be clear.

+* The tests are processed in order (ie. logic-syntax-parameters).

+* Tests should not be redundant.

+* Formatting should be clear and easy to follow.

+* Student ID and Name are specified in the submission.

+**Note that the assignment is out of 20, but if you accumulate too much malus points you can end at -44**